Semiclassical analysis on compact nilmanifolds: Preliminaries on nilpotent Lie groups and compact nil-manifold

 A compact nil-manifold is the quotient $M=\Gamma\backslash G$ of a nilpotent Lie group $G$ by a discrete co-compact subgroup $\Gamma$ of $G$.
-In this paper, a nilpotent Lie group is always assumed connected and simply connected unless otherwise stated.

-The vocabulary varies, and a discrete co-compact subgroup may also be called uniform or lattice in some literature, see e.g. \cite[Section 5]{corwingreenleaf}.

-A concrete example of uniform subgroup is the natural discrete subgroup of the Heisenberg group, as described in \cite[Example 5.4.1]{corwingreenleaf}.
-Abstract constructions for graded groups are discussed in Section \ref{subsec_Gamma4G}, and will use the following statement which recalls some abstract examples and characterisations from \cite[Section 5.1]{corwingreenleaf} (the definition of Malcev bases is recalled below):
+A concrete example of discrete co-compact subgroup is the natural discrete subgroup of the Heisenberg group, as described in \cite[Example 5.4.1]{corwingreenleaf}.
+Abstract characterisations are discussed in \cite[Section 5.1]{corwingreenleaf}.